 Do you get bored with accounting videos of instructors sitting in front of a camera, talking on and on without pause?
 If so, you should look at Universal CPA Review.
 The videos are similar to animated PowerPoint presentations.
 Basically, visual images and text on the screen are reinforced by an instructor in the background who gives you additional information about the topic at hand.
 The videos use charts, graphs, and upbeat visual aids to break down the CPA Exam’s hardest topics.
 Plus, the videos are short and sweet.

-The Universal CPA Review study guides are basically a series of eBooks that you can read from your online course dashboard.
+The Universal CPA Review study guides are a series of eBooks you can read from your online course dashboard.
 They systematically review the CPA Exam content and are mapped to the AICPA blueprints.
 You can take notes in an attached notepad right from the dashboard as you read through the study guide.

 The study guides are much easier to read than traditional textbooks.
 Firstly, they use fun colors and graphics to organize information and highlight important formulas.
 And although that might not sound like a big deal, the light-hearted feel is refreshing.
 After all, if you’re going to spend hundreds of hours studying for the CPA Exam, why not have a little fun?
 Plus, the study guides are concise and brief.

 Universal CPA Review’s Complete Package includes 4,000+ MCQs (multiple-choice questions) and 150+ TBSs (task-based simulations).
 Furthermore, they have appeared in previous CPA Exams that the AICPA has retired.

-What’s more, each and every Universal CPA Review MCQ and TBS includes a detailed video explanation of the answer.
+Moreover, every Universal CPA Review MCQ and TBS includes a detailed video explanation of the answer.
 So when you answer a question, you receive a link to a video explanation in case you need more instruction.
-Right now, Universal is unique with its inclusion of a video explanation for all of the MCQs and TBSs.